mozilla-services/buildhub/docs/support.rst

 It's never normal.
 Every missing data should be considered as bug and reported.

-We have a cron jobs that back fills the data when a bug is fixed.
+We have a cron job that backfills the data when a bug is fixed.

 How can I help you triage/debug?